omega8cc/redis/README.txt

 Notes
 -----

-Both backends provide the exact same functionnalities.
+Both backends provide the exact same functionalities.
 The major difference is because PhpRedis uses a PHP extension, and not PHP code, it more performant.

 Difference is not that visible, it's really a few millisec on my testing box.